 5. Tackle your debt

 Budgeting and saving are all very well, but what if you’re struggling to simply keep up with your unsecured debt repayments?
 If this is the case, you might be anticipating a stressful summer, but there’s no need to tackle debt on your own.
-There’s loads of information about debt solutions, as well as expert advice at Debt Advice Team.
+There’s loads of information about debt solutions, as well as expert advice at Debt Advisory Centre.
 This could help you decide how to tackle your unsecured debts, so you can start enjoying your summer knowing you’re doing something about your money worries.

 Readers: What do you plan to do to stretch your dollars this summer?
 Any brisk trips or inexpensive outings?
 Or maybe you’ve got some things you plan to do around the house?
 Please feel free to share!